-Day 17: Gondola Ride in Venice
+Day 17: Classic Gondola Ride in Venice

 There's something to be said for the classics.
 When in Rome, do as the Romans do, and when in Venice, take a gondola tour of its romantic canals.
-This is the classic ride, too—a leisurely 30-minute jaunt along Venice's waterways under the power and guidance of a professional gondolier.
+This is the classic route, too—a leisurely 30-minute jaunt along Venice's waterways under the power and guidance of a professional gondolier.

 It may be a popular tourist activity, but gondolas have been used as transport in the City of Water for well over 1,000 years.
 This elegant and romantic mode of transport will leave you perfectly content as you leisurely glide on the surface of the water, under Rialto Bridge, and as you pass iconic landmarks like Rialto Square.

 After 30 minutes on the water, you'll hop off the boat and can continue to enjoy Venice on foot however you choose.
 Make the most of your last day here and discover art at the Peggy Guggenheim Collection Modern Art Museum and La Biennale di Venezia Art Museum.
 You can also browse textiles, craft shops, unique boutiques, and galleries in the bohemian San Samuele district.
 In the evening, consider a performance at the Teatro La Fenice, one of Europe's most famous opera houses.